Chicken Town

 Chicken Town is a 2025 British comedy film directed and co-written by Richard Bracewell.
 Starring Ramy Ben Fredj and Ethaniel Davy alongside Graham Fellows and Laurence Rickard.
 The soundtrack was composed by Bernard Hughes.

 Premise

-Set in a fictional town on the border between Norfolk and Lincolnshire, an old gardener who has accidentally grown cannabis in his allotment uses two school friends, who have been briefly estranged with one wrongfully in prison, to help him sell the product.
+Set in a fictional town on the border between Norfolk and Lincolnshire, an old gardener who has accidentally grown cannabis in his allotment uses two school friends, who have been briefly estranged with one wrongfully in prison, to help him sell the weed.